Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: Cosmology

 \subsection{Annihilation of the symmetric abundances}

-After the small amount of asymmetry between dark baryons and anti-dark baryons is generated, we also need the remaining symmetric abundance to annihilate and transfer the extra entropy to the SM sector to satisfy the current measurements.
+Following the discussion in subsection \ref{sec:Asy}, after the small amount of asymmetry between dark baryons and anti-dark baryons is generated, we also need the remaining symmetric abundance to annihilate and transfer the extra entropy to the SM sector to satisfy the current measurements.
 This process involves two essential steps.

-First, the dark baryons and anti-dark baryons will annihilate to the lightest hadrons in the dark QCD sector.
-In our case, it will be a pair of dark $\rho$ mesons shown in (1) of figure \ref{fig:feynman} with the annihilation cross-section given by

-Notice that the interactions among hadrons are non-perturbative, and all the values can only be obtained through first-principles calculations, such as Lattice and the Functional Renormalization Group (FRG).
-Here, we aim only for a qualitative analysis with a rough estimation.
-With the underlying strong dynamics, a large $\alpha_\rho \sim \mathcal{O}(1)$ is expected, which is certainly fast enough to annihilate the symmetric abundance~\cite{Lin:2011gj}.
+First, the dark baryons and anti-dark baryons annihilate into the lightest hadrons in the dark QCD sector.
+In our case, this process is $\rho^+ \rho^- \to \eta \eta$, as shown in (1) of figure~\ref{fig:decay}, which is kinematically allowed according to the lattice results \cite{Francis:2018xjd}.
+The annihilation cross section is determined by the dark color dynamics.
+Although the interactions among hadrons are non-perturbative and therefore can only be obtained through first-principles calculations.
+A generic estimate of the annihilation cross section, $\langle \sigma v \rangle \sim 1/\Lambda_{\rm DC}^2 \sim 10^{-17}~\text{cm}^3\,\text{s}^{-1}$ with $\Lambda_{\rm DC} \sim 1$ GeV, indicates that the annihilation process is certainly fast enough to deplete the symmetric abundance into dark $\eta$ mesons~\cite{Lin:2011gj}.

-Next, these dark $\rho$ mesons, the symmetric abundances in the dark sector, should decay into the SM sector.
-Otherwise, there will be an unacceptable additional contribution to the dark matter abundance.
-To satisfy current observations, they must decay before the Big Bang Nucleosynthesis period, which requires $\tau_{\rho} < 1$ s.
-The decay can occur through mixing with the $Z'$ boson, which subsequently decays into a quark pair or lepton pair.
-The lifetime of the dark $\rho$ mesons is then given by
+Next, if these dark $\eta$ mesons, which carry the entropy of the symmetric abundance, are stable, they could overclose the universe.
+To satisfy current observations, they must decay into the SM sector before the Big Bang Nucleosynthesis (BBN) epoch \cite{Jedamzik:2006xz}, which requires a lifetime $\tau_{\eta} < 1~\text{s}$.
+In our model, the decay is mediated by the $Z'$ boson associated with the broken $U(1)'_5$ symmetry, leading to a pair of SM fermions, as shown in (2) of figure~\ref{fig:decay}.
+After integrating out the $Z'$ boson, the effective interaction terms are given by

-where $f_\rho$ is the decay constant of the $\rho$ meson, and we take the ratio $m_\rho / f_\rho \sim 4$ from the lattice study \cite{Bennett:2019cxd}.
-With the scale $f' \sim 10^5$ GeV in our benchmark, we are on the safe side.
-It is worth mentioning that there is an upper bound, $f' < 3 \times 10^5$ GeV, which leaves a finite parameter space to be explored.
+which behaves like a typical axion-like particle (ALP) \cite{Dolan:2014ska,Dobrich:2018jyi,Bauer:2020jbp,Bauer:2021mvw,DallaValleGarcia:2023xhh,Ovchynnikov:2025gpx} that couples dominantly to fermions with flavor-diagonal couplings due to the properties of the $Z'$ boson.
+The coefficients $c_\chi$ and $c_f$ are determined by the charges of $\chi_f^{(c)}$ and the SM fermions, as already listed in Eq.~\eqref{Q'5}, following the relation $c_f = Q'_5(f) + Q'_5(f^c)$.
+We find that $c_\chi = (3 + c)/4$, which has the same magnitude as $c_{f'}$.
+Furthermore, the coefficients for SM fermions satisfy $-c_u = c_d = c_\ell = c_\nu = 1$, implying a universal coupling structure.